pypa/distlib/docs/reference.rst

                        distribution to locate, e.g. ``'Flask'`` or
                        ``'Flask (>= 0.7, < 0.9)'``.
    :type requirement: str
+   :param prereleases: If ``True``, prereleases are treated like normal
+                       releases.
+The default behaviour is to not return any prereleases unless they are the only ones which match the requirement.
+   :type prereleases: bool
    :returns: A matching instance of :class:`~distlib.database.Distribution`,
              or ``None``.